Adrian Rivera tells the story about what it means to be a Mexican-American in Texas, the land of barbecue, oil and revisionist history.

 While primarily using this outlet as a source for commentary on the events of the United States and of the World, I also hope to use it as a chronicle of my path to self-discovery.
 Because isn’t that the question we all seek to answer?
 Who we are?
 As a person, as a country, as a race?
 I hope you’ll join me in my quest to answer that question.

-What does it mean to be an immigrant in America during 2016 election?
+What does it mean to be an immigrant in America?
 Share your perspectives with us!